 Interdisciplinary MinorsU of T Engineering always strives to keep our students ahead of the curve and working with the best.
-To prep our students for the ever-changing landscape of the Engineering profession, we continue to introduce new interdisciplinary minors, such as the Engineering Business minor and a Robotics & Mechatronics minor launched in Fall 2011.
+To prep our students for the ever-changing landscape of the engineering profession, we continue to offer great choice, including new interdisciplinary minors, such as the Biomedical Engineering Minor beginning in the 2014–2015 academic year.

-It’s the beginning of a journey of Engineer as Entrepreneur.
-Students eager to make a valuable connection with the business field can pursue a unique-in-Canada Engineering Business Minor.
+It’s the beginning of a journey of engineer as entrepreneur.
+Students eager to make a valuable connection with the business field can pursue an Engineering Business Minor.

-These three additions will provide an overview of the world of economics, finance, business management and marketing.
-By studying how modern engineering business functions, the option will give Engineering students a range of business-oriented and global-minded opportunities upon graduation.
+These three core courses will provide an overview of the world of economics, finance, business management and marketing.
+By studying how modern engineering business functions, the option will give U of T Engineering students a range of business-oriented and global-minded opportunities upon graduation.

 Engineers are known for imagining and creating solutions to adverse global issues.
 And none is greater today than that of the state of our environment.
 With an Environmental Engineering Minor, students have an opportunity to specialize in this very important and increasingly relevant field of study.

-All Engineering undergraduates are eligible to pursue the Environmental Engineering Minor.
+All U of T Engineering undergraduates are eligible to pursue the Environmental Engineering Minor.

-All Engineering undergraduates are eligible to pursue the Sustainable Energy Minor, with the exception of students in the Engineering Science Energy Systems Option.
+All U of T Engineering undergraduates are eligible to pursue the Sustainable Energy Minor, with the exception of students in the Engineering Science Energy Systems Option.

 Those choosing this minor will engage in a range of research areas, such as bioprocess engineering, environmental microbiology, biomaterials, tissue engineering, bioelectricity, systems biology, biomedical imaging, biomechanical engineering, nanotechnology related to medicine and the environment, as well as engineering design for human interfaces.

-All Engineering undergraduates are eligible to pursue the Bioengineering Minor, with the exception of students in the Engineering Science Biomedical Option.
+All U of T Engineering undergraduates are eligible to pursue the Bioengineering Minor, with the exception of students in the Engineering Science Biomedical Option.